13Ananya/Agentic_ChatBot_with_FastAPI/README.md

-Here's a professional `README.md` file for your AI Agentic Chatbot project:

----

-# 🚀 Personal Agentic AI Chatbot
+#  Personal Agentic AI Chatbot

 An advanced AI chatbot powered by **LangGraph, FastAPI, Streamlit, and OpenAI**, designed to interact intelligently using **ReAct Agents** and external search tools.